Troubleshoot your Xbox 360 controller for Windows

 - If you see yellow exclamation points next to any of these entries, there's a problem with the installation.
 If there's a problem for either of the entries under Human Interface Devices, first verify that the problem is caused by the controller by unplugging it.
 If a hardware conflict with the controller was causing the problem, the yellow exclamation point will no longer appear after the controller is unplugged.

 To resolve controller problems in Device Manager, try these solutions one at a time (move to the next solution only if the one you’re trying fails to resolve your problem):

 Note This information applies only to the Xbox 360 Controller for Windows.
-For help with other gamepads or joysticks, see the peripheral manufacturer's website or support centre.
-For information on configuring a specific game to be played with a controller, see the game publisher's website or support centre.
+For help with other gamepads or joysticks, see the peripheral manufacturer's website or support center.
+For information on configuring a specific game to be played with a controller, see the game publisher's website or support center.

 To help eliminate any possible hardware issues, try to use the controller on an Xbox 360 console.